ZemaTimoteo/GIRFOS_tool/README.md

 # GIRFOS_tool  (Gradient Impulse Response Function - Open-Source Toolbox)
 #

+A major challenge in MRI, particularly when aiming to reduce equipment costs, is to be able to cope with imperfect hardware performance.
+Even when using current clinical systems, calibration is often required to reduce image artifacts; an example is the impact of eddy-currents in readouts (i.e. spiral).

+- This tool helps control for such effect by determining the gradient impulse response function (GIRF) using a calibration pulse sequence.
-This tool allows to design MRI sequences to measure the Impulse Response Function of a specific scan This tool work with a couple of packages.
+- This tool allows to design MRI sequences to measure the Impulse Response Function of a specific scan.
+- This tool work with a couple of packages.
 Both in python and Matlab.

-Prior knowledge to pypulseq is helpful to understand the design of the pulseq.
+Prior knowledge to pypulseq is helpful to understand the design of the pulse sequence.

+This implementation will contribute towards the development of open source tools for spiral imaging.